-The down scan gives you real time sonar data results on the display to within 1 foot of actual contour.
+The down scan gives you real-time sonar data results on the display to within 1 foot of the actual contour.
 Included you’ll find a database of more than 10,000 lakes and inland maps already preloaded into the fish finder for your convenience.

 - Thousands of Maps Already Included

 - Beginner-Friendly User Interface and Buttons